agoragames/torus/README.rst

         # A dictionary similar to kairos with a few additions

         # One of (series, histogram, count).
-Optional, defaults to "histogram".
+Optional, defaults to "count".
         type: 'histogram'

         # The host on which the timeseries is stored.
+If no scheme defined,
+        # defaults to redis.
+If this is not a string, assumed to be a
+        # connection instance and will be used natively (e.g. for Redis
+        # unix domain sockets).
         host: 'localhost:6379/0'

         # Patterns for any matching stats to store in this schema.
 If this is
         # a string, matches just one pattern, else if it's a list of strings,
         # matches any of the patterns.
-The pattern will be escaped.
+The pattern(s) will be used as-is in the
+        # python regex library with no flags.
         match: [ 'application.hits.*',  ]

         # Optional, is a prefix for all keys in this histogram.
 If supplied